khalidrahmani/jaderp/doc/module.rst

   available for use

 The latter point is what the ``instance`` parameter to the function
-provides: an instance of the OpenERP Web client, with the contents of all the new module's dependencies loaded in and initialized.
+provides: an instance of the Jad Web client, with the contents of all the new module's dependencies loaded in and initialized.
 These are the entry points to the web client's APIs.